Ballymore Eustace: 1798 Rebellion

+Industry

 In the 19th century, the town's largest source of employment was a cotton mill (owned by the Gallagher family), the ruins of which still stand by the river at a spot known as the "pike hole".
-This mill employed in the region of 700 people and a row of single-storey houses were built nearby to accommodate a number of their families – this terrace today known as "Weaver's row", running alongside and down the hill from the local Roman Catholic parish church.
+Although the woollen mill building complex dates to 1802, there has been a history of milling since the 12th century as Archbishop John Comyn was recorded to receive income from a mill in the town as well as other areas.
+This mill employed approximately 700 people with 150 machines in 1815.
+A row of single-storey houses were built nearby to accommodate a number of their families – this terrace today known as "Weaver's row", running alongside and down the hill from the local Roman Catholic parish church.

 Surroundings

 Near the town are the Blessington Lakes, or Poulaphouca Reservoir, created artificially in the 1940s by the damming of the river Liffey at Poulaphouca (the "Devil's hole") which was done to generate electricity by the Electricity Supply Board (ESB), and also to create a reservoir for the supply of water for the city of Dublin.
 The water is treated at a major treatment plant, the Water Treatment Works at Ballymore Eustace run by Dublin City Council.

-Activities such as fishing, rowing, sailing, canoeing and windsurfing are regularly seen on Blessington Lakes, whereas waterskiing and fishing takes place on the Golden Falls lake downstream from Poulaphouca Dam.
-Also nearby is Russborough House, a fine example of Palladian architecture, which houses the Beit art collection, much of which was donated to the state by Sir Alfred Lane Beit, including works by Goya, Vermeer and Rubens.
+Golden Falls lake is also in the area, downstream from Poulaphouca Dam.

+Also nearby is Russborough House, which houses the Beit art collection, much of which was donated to the state by Sir Alfred Lane Beit, including works by Goya, Vermeer and Rubens.

-It has also been a place of interest for the film industry.
+The area has also been used as a filming location by the film industry.
 The 1959 film Shake Hands With the Devil was filmed in and around the town.
 Some of the battle scenes in Mel Gibson's (1995) film, Braveheart, were filmed around Ballymore Eustace.
 The 2003 film King Arthur was also mostly shot in the village.
 This resulted in a 1 km long mock-up of Hadrian's Wall being constructed in a field outside of the village during 2003.
 This was disassembled and the field was returned to its original state.
 The Irish short film Six Shooter (2004) also shot scenes at Mountcashel, in Ballymore Eustace.

 Amenities

 Wolfe Tone Band Hall on the eastern side of the town was built in 2000 and replaced an earlier 1906 building.
 The hall is named after Irish revolutionary Wolfe Tone and home to the 'Wolfe Tone Brass and Reed Band' established in 1875.
 In the past the hall was used as a concert hall and cinema, and the present hall is also put to many varied community uses.

+Ballymore Eustace GAA club was founded in 1887.
+The club grounds can be found on the outskirts of the east side of the village.
+Facilities include a club house, playing pitches, spectator stand, and parking.